PistonDevelopers/blog.piston.rs/README.md

 The Piston blog is collaboratively written, and changes and posts are drafted and published using GitHub pull requests.

-Posts and PRs should be written on an individual branch, and **all pull requests should be submitted against `master`.**
+Posts and PRs should be written on an individual branch, and **all pull requests should be submitted against `gh-pages`.**

 ## License